 Dark Pools of Liquidity: the trading volume created by institutional orders executed on private exchanges.

-Derivative: securities with prices that are dependent on or derived from one of more separate underlying assets such as options or future contracts.
+Derivative: securities with prices that are dependent on or derived from one or more separate underlying assets such as options or futures contracts.

 Dividend: money paid to shareholders who hold shares of the company through the ex-dividend date as a way of sharing the company’s success.

 Dollar-Cost Averaging: a strategy where you put a set amount of money towards an investment regardless of the share price.

 Earnings Per Share: EPS, a portion of a company’s profit allocated to a person’s share of the stock and is a large metric for analysts.

 ECN’s: Electronic Communication Network.

 Equity: The ownership of assets after liabilities and debts have been settled or it can refer to stock or ownership of shares in a public company.

 ETF: Exchange Traded Fund, marketable security tracking bonds, commodities, or other baskets of assets such as an index fund.